 Easy Homemade Coffee Syrup Recipe

 I have been thinking about making Homemade Coffee Syrups for as long as I can remember.
+After all, I am a coffee lover!
+I love a cup of coffee that tastes just like it’s from your local coffee shop; I want to recreate this at home with these syrups and the best coffee equipment I can get, like what is available at The Full Moon Cafe.
+As I said, I’ve been meaning to make these syrups for ages!
 Okay, so maybe it’s only been a few months, but at this point in life, I’m having a hard enough time remembering the details of yesterday.
 So you can imagine how long a few months feels.

 I even bought these super cute glass syrup bottles on Amazon a while back.
 (DEAL ALERT: I spotted these at the Target One Spot a few months ago…check there first!)